eleweek/EEG_entrainment/README.md

 ### Generating glass images

-1. `python3 subject_stimulus_scripts/Glass_images/create_glass_images.py --radial --snr 0.5` to generate a radial image with the signal-to-noise ratio of 0.5.
-Replace `--radial` with `--concentric` for concetric images.
+1. `python3 scripts/glass.py --angle <angle> --snr 0.24` Use an angle of 0 for radial images and 90 for concentric ones.
+You can also generate images of in-between angles, however they are not required for the study.

 ### Running flicker code individually